taqu/ForceLineFeedCode/README.md

 Public domain

 # Release History
-v1.4
+v1.8
-Add a option to load a config file in the solution directory.
+Add a option to load a setting file.
+v1.7
+Up .Net Framework to 4.7.2
+Fix using deprecated APIs.
 v1.3
 Rebuild with VS 2019 to fix a error about deprecation.
 v1.2